mdancho84/mdancho84.github.io/_posts/2020-10-07-automate-excel.md

 image_preview: "/assets/excel_in_r.jpg"

 ---
-Excel is the lingua franca of business.
-So no matter how much we would prefer to provide shiny apps or rmarkdown reports, automating Excel can be a much more relatable format for your end-user (the business person that needs your insights or the executive you aim to impress).
-Let me show you how to **automate Excel with R in under 5-minutes**, using `openxlsx` and `tidyquant`.
+Your company lives off them...
+Excel files.
+Why not automate them & save some time?
+Here's an Excel File you're going to make in this tutorial from R. Let me show you how to **automate Excel with R in under 5-minutes**, using `openxlsx` and `tidyquant`.

 ![Excel Spreadsheet](/assets/2020-10-07-automate-excel/spreadsheet.jpg)